 Highlighting your business needs helps you to measure employee deliverables.
 If you have hired a marketing professional, for instance, you will expect them to deliver more leads that the sales department can turn into loyal customers.

-For an ecommerce store, you should hire an online marketer who can automate your ecommerce marketing and generate more traffic and leads for the sales profressionals to close them and increase reveune of your business.
+For an ecommerce business, you should hire an online marketer who can automate your ecommerce marketing and generate more traffic, build a sales funnel, and leads for the sales professionals to close them and increase revenue of your business.

 After you have highlighted these needs (operational needs and talent needs), you should evaluate them to make sure that you are not missing anything out.
 For example, I see a lot of retail businesses focusing so much on marketing that they neglect sales.
 Lead generation is important, but conversion depends on the proficiency of the sales department.
-So you should have a professional who is handling sales, just as you hire a marketer.
+So you should have a professional who is handling sales, just as you hire a marketer- same for mobile marketing.

 A good way to evaluate your business needs (in order to identify the talents you need) is by envisioning the business through the eyes of the customer.

 - What do they need to decide on the product?